Vickeejai/CREDIT-RISK-ANALYSIS/README.md

 15. California, New York, and Texas are top-performing regions.
 Consider geo-targeted ads and partnership programs in these locations to expand market share.
     For low-demand states like Maine or Nebraska, explore smaller, community-focused campaigns with tailored benefits.

 In conclusion, TDI can improve its loan approval process by verifying borrower information more carefully and matching loan amounts to each borrower’s income and credit behavior.
-By focusing on popular loan terms like 36-month plans and expanding in high-demand regions, TDI can reduce risks, support more customers, and grow sustainabl
+By focusing on popular loan terms like 36-month plans and expanding in high-demand regions, TDI can reduce risks, support more customers, and grow sustainably.